madhankumar028/chrome-tab/README.md

 * Share: sharing the url in social media like Twitter as Today I Learnt.

 ### Contributions
-Contributions are welcome.
-If you are interested to improve the app, give me a PR.
+Feel free to submit an issue, create a pull request or spread the word.
 You can also share your feedback and suggestions to improve the app.
+Show your interest by clicking ⭐️.

 Shoot me @ ✉️ madhankumar028@gmail.com.

-Show your interest by clicking ⭐️